ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2020

 Furman University | South Carolina, United States | Advancing SDG 2 & UNAI 2

-" I am thrilled to join a network of like-minded peers from around the world, collaborating towards the vision of a just, healthy, and livable for all.
-Grateful to have a platform through MCN to further this vision in my own community! "
+" I am thrilled to be Millennium Fellow and join an international network of like-minded peers, collaborating towards the vision of a just, healthy, and livable world for all.
+Curiosity, connection, and critical reflection drive my passions, and I aspire to be involved with work that preserves our collective future.
+I am grateful to have a platform through UNAI and MCN to further this vision within my own community. "

-Millennium Fellowship Project: Gardening for Food System Resilience
+Millennium Fellowship Project: Backyard Gardening for Food System Resilience

-As a part of an ongoing research project, Elise will be distributing a survey to backyard gardeners and completing a spatial analysis of potential at-home food production in Greenville Country.
-The survey hopes to expand on how gardening shapes local food systems, and explores how gardening activities may connect with food purchasing habits and affect personal values.
-By November, the Fellow will have a final draft ready for publication, host a virtual presentation of my findings with gardeners who participated in the survey, and share an actionable proposal with the city of Greenville which hopes to articulate the far-reaching benefits of empowered at-home food production for community resilience.
+As a part of an ongoing research project, Elise will be distributing a survey to backyard gardeners and completing a land inventory spatial analysis.
+The spatial analysis will identify potenitally arable land for at-home food production on residential parcels in Greenville County, South Carolina.
+The survey aims to assess and analyze on how gardening shapes local food economies, and explore how gardening activities relate to personal values and behaviors.
+By November, the Fellow will have a final draft ready for publication, have scheduled a virtual presentation of her findings with gardeners who participated in the survey, and be on track to share an actionable proposal with the city of Greenville which hopes to articulate the far-reaching benefits of empowered at-home food production for community resilience.

 About the Millennium Fellow

-Elise Dudley is a senior Sustainability Sciences student at Furman University, with emphasis on agriculture, ecological economics, and public health.
-Elise aspires to build regenerative food systems designed for circularity, justice, flourishing ecosystems, and equitable health outcomes.
+Elise Dudley is a senior at Furman University, where she is studying Sustainability Science, with an emphasis on agriculture, ecological economics, and public health.
+Elise believes in the power of gardening and reconnecting people to nature and the source of food.
+She aspires to build regenerative food systems, designed for circularity, social and environmental justice, restored and flourishing ecosystems, and equitable health outcomes.